Syndicalism: Before World War I

-British Wobblies were involved in two major strikes in Scotland, one at Argyll Motor Works and the second at a Singer's sewing machine factory in Clydebank.
+British Wobblies were involved in two major strikes in Scotland, one at Argyll Motor Works and the second at a Singer Corporation's sewing machine factory in Clydebank.
 In 1906, several industrial unionists began to spread their ideas and organize workers at Singer's.
-In 1911, they organized a strike after a woman was fired for not working hard enough.
+The organized the 1911 strike at Singer after a woman was fired for not working hard enough.
 The strike was cleverly defeated by management and most activists lost their jobs.
 The ISEL leader Tom Mann was also at the center of several labor disputes during the Great Labour Unrest, including the 1911 Liverpool general transport strike where he chaired the strike committee.
-In Ireland, Jim Larkin and the ITGWU led 20,000 during the 1913 Dublin lockout.
-After the ITGWU attempted to unionize Dublin's trams and tram workers went on strike, the city's employers threatened to fire any workers who did not sign a pledge to not support the ITGWU, thereby turning the dispute into a city-wide conflict in late September.
+In Ireland, Larkin and the ITGWU led 20,000 during the 1913 Dublin lockout.
+After the ITGWU attempted to unionize the Dublin United Tramway Company and tram workers went on strike, the city's employers threatened to fire any workers who did not sign a pledge to not support the ITGWU, thereby turning the dispute into a city-wide conflict in late September.
 Workers' resistance crumbled in January 1914.

 There was no international syndicalist organization prior to World War I. In 1907, CGT activists presented the Charter of Amiens and syndicalism to an international audience a higher form of anarchism at the International Anarchist Congress of Amsterdam in 1907.
 Discussions at the Congress led to the formation of the international syndicalist journal Bulletin international du mouvement syndicaliste.
 The CGT was affiliated with the International Secretariat of National Trade Union Centers (ISNTUC), which brought together reformist socialist unions.
 Both the Dutch NAS and the British ISEL attempted to remedy the lack of a syndicalist counterpart to ISNTUC in 1913, simultaneously publishing calls for an international syndicalist congress in 1913.
 The CGT rejected the invitation.
 Its leaders feared that leaving ISNTUC, which it intended to revolutionize from within, would split the CGT and harm working-class unity.
 The IWW also did not participate, as it considered itself an international in its own right.
-The First International Syndicalist Congress was held in London from September 27 to October 2.
+The First International Syndicalist Congress was held in London from 27 September to 2 October.
 It was attended by 38 delegates from 65 organizations in Argentina, Austria, Belgium, Brazil, Cuba, France, Germany, Italy, the Netherlands, Poland, Spain, Sweden, and the United Kingdom.
 Discussions were contentious and did not lead to the founding of a syndicalist international.
 Delegates did agree on a declaration of principles describing syndicalism's core tenets.
 They also decided to launch an International Syndicalist Information Bureau and to hold another congress in Amsterdam.
 This congress did not take place due to the outbreak of World War I.